Stock events for Denali Therapeutics, Inc. (DNLI)

 DNLI’s Geographic footprint

-Denali Therapeutics is headquartered in South San Francisco, California, United States, with additional locations in Salt Lake City, Utah, and Zurich, Switzerland.
-The company is also pursuing international expansion, including a strategic alliance for a potential late 2026 EU launch.
+Denali Therapeutics, Inc. is headquartered in South San Francisco, California, United States.
+The company also has locations in Salt Lake City, Utah, and Zurich, Switzerland.

 DNLI Corporate Image Assessment